dwellons/DonationLog/DesignDocuments/userStories.md

 As a user, I want to be able to search for and see donations for a given day.

-### View Donation Report *
+### Print or Send Donation Report *

-As an administrator, I want to be able to provide a report to donors or for myself.
+As an administrator, I want to be able to print or send a report to donors.

 ### View Logged Donation *

 As an administrator, I want to be able to select and view a donation to edit or delete.

-### Contact *

-As a user, I want quick access to contact information that I may need to give to a client.

 ### Add Donation *